josefadamcik/josefadamcik.cz/_posts/2021-08-16-another_year_for_sofle.md

 Another requested feature for Sofle V2 is support for low-profile switches.
 Sofle V1 did have support for both Kailh Choc and Cherry MX switches (resp. sockets for them) but I decided to drop it for V2 to make my life easier.

 And you might already guess what happened.
 Another nice person ([Brian Low][brianlow]) decided to do the changes themselves and created another fork of the Sofle RGB.
 [You can find the corresponding Github pull request here][soflekailh].
 His version  uses the `SK6812 mini-e` LEDs as well.

 {% responsive_image path: images/sofleupd/129313355-4c8f2cd4-8c3b-4c7f-b1cc-613ccd24adf9.jpeg figcaption: "Sofle RGB Choc (photo by Brian Low)" %}

 ## More goodies

 SVG files for laser-cut sandwich cases (e.f. from acrylic) are available for both [Sofle V2][soflev2case] and [Sofle RGB][rgbcase] including a tenting case for the RGB version.
-A contribution made by [kissetfall][kissetfall].
+A contribution made by redditor [atlantesque][atlantesque] (also as [kissetfall][kissetfall] on github).

+{% responsive_image path: images/sofleupd/case_tenting2.jpeg figcaption: "Tenting case for Sofle RGB (photo and design by atlantesque)" %}

-I added some engraved logos to it and had one made recently and it's pretty nice.
+I added some engraved logos to it and had one made (the one for V2) recently and it's pretty nice.
 The file I submitted to the manufacturer can [be downloaded here][solfev2formulor].
 It's in a template provided by the manufacturer and all done to their specification.
 You'll have to change it according to the requirements of your manufacturer.

 {% responsive_image path: images/sofleupd/PXL_20210812_175341910.jpg class: 'imgmw600' figcaption: "Sofle V2 and acrylic sandwich case" %}